Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Application to the Abruzzo, Italy data

 \subsection{Analysis}

-Full course of vaccine was defined as one dose of Janssen vaccine or two doses of Pfizer-BioNTech, Moderna, or Oxford-AstraZeneca vaccine, with the second dose obtained before the end of the recommended time window \citep{CDC,WHOastra}.
+A full course of vaccine was defined as (i) one dose of Janssen vaccine or (ii) two doses of Pfizer-BioNTech, Moderna, or Oxford-AstraZeneca vaccine, with the second dose obtained within the recommended time window \citep{CDC,WHOastra}.
+See~\ref{dataAnalysisDetails} for more details.
 The first emulated trial was initiated February 15, 2021.
-A new trial was initiated every seven days thereafter through May 3, 2021, for a total of twelve emulated trials.
+New trials were initiated every seven days thereafter through May 3, 2021, for a total of $J+1=12$ emulated trials.
 December 18, 2021 was chosen as the administrative censoring date because the observed vaccine regimen could not be determined from the data after this date.
-There were 1,079 individuals ($<1$\%) with missing values for date of first vaccine dose.
+There were 972 individuals with missing values for date of first vaccine dose who otherwise met eligibility criteria for trial zero.
 These individuals were excluded from the analysis because their trial-specific eligibility could not be determined.